-Find the Retreat for You
+Discover the Perfect Retreat for You

 Finding the retreat with relevance for you right now is relatively simple, once you determine what it is you’re seeking.
 Sometimes it’s helpful to set a retreat intention for yourself as you search.
 The choices are wide and exciting, and maybe even a little overwhelming.
 Just know that there is a retreat out there that will change your life in more ways than you can ever imagine.

 This post originally appeared on Retreat Place website.